kriogenia/rede/book/src/reference_guide/request_dsl/body.md

 can be defined, attempting to use more than one would render the request invalid.

-In this first version only four types are supported, but all these types in conjunction with the appropriate headers are enough to represent all possible mime types.
+`rede` supports mainly four types of body listed bellow, but combining these types with the appropriate `Content-Type` headers every mime type can be used.

+Aside from those four main types, `rede` also supports some convenience types that works like one of the main types but also setting the correct `Content-Type`.

+## Main types

-## binary
+### binary

 Must contain the path to the file that will be sent as value.
 **IMPORTANT**, the path must be relative to the point where `rede`